-These claims couldn’t be further from the truth, with many women painfully finding this out the hard way.
-In fact, I have yet to work with a single woman in my practice that hasn’t been adversely affected by the copper IUD.
+These claims couldn’t be further from the truth, and many women painfully discover this the hard way.
+In fact, I have yet to work with a single woman in my practice who hasn’t been adversely affected by the copper IUD.

 Copper IUD Dangers and Side Effects

-Commonly disclosed side-effects include: cramping, bleeding between periods, and severe menstrual pain, but this only a very small part of the overall story when it comes to copper and females.
+Commonly disclosed copper IUD side effects include: cramping, bleeding between periods, and severe menstrual pain, but these are just a small part of the overall story when it comes to copper IUDs and females.

 Implanting a copper IUD into a female who is already (and usually unknowingly) copper overloaded is a recipe for disaster.
 To make matters worse, few doctors are aware of copper overload, thus, they may unintentionally prescribe hormones and/or devices that could negatively impact health and well-being.

 What is Copper Overload/Copper Toxicity?

 Copper overload occurs due to an (often hereditary) inability to effectively metabolize and eliminate excess copper.
 It is not the same as Wilson’s Disease, which is a life-threatening and rare genetic disorder where copper accumulates in vital organs and glands.

 Copper has the ability to profoundly affect every system in the body (especially the reproductive, nervous, and glandular systems), and an overabundance of copper can also have a devastating effect on mental health.
-This explains why common, yet undisclosed side-effects of the copper IUD include severe anxiety and panic attacks, depression, hair loss, anemia, increased anger and rage, brain fog, spaciness, paranoia, fatigue, and increased infections (yeast being the most common) to name a few.
+This explains why common, yet undisclosed side effects of copper IUDs include severe anxiety and panic attacks, depression, hair loss, anemia, increased anger and rage, brain fog, spaciness, paranoia, fatigue, and increased infections (yeast being the most common).